harms-haus/jestir/docs/prd/06-epic1-foundation.md

 ## Story 1.2: Context Generation Pipeline

 As a parent,
-I want to input a natural language story request and generate a context file, so that I have a structured representation of my story requirements.
+I want to input a natural language story request and generate a context file using OpenAI AI parsing, so that I have a structured representation of my story requirements.

 **Acceptance Criteria:**